MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-resources.md

 When a resource role is added to an access package by an admin, users who are already in that resource role, but don't have assignments to the access package, will remain in the resource role, but won't be assigned to the access package.
 For example, if a user is a member of a group and then an access package is created and that group's member role is added to an access package, the user won't automatically receive an assignment to the access package.

-If you want the users to also be assigned to the access package, you can [directly assign users](entitlement-management-access-package-assignments.md#directly-assign-a-user) to an access package using the Microsoft Entra admin center, or in bulk via Graph or PowerShell.
-The users will then also receive access to the other resource roles in the access package.
-However, as those users already have access prior to being added to the access package, when their access package assignment is removed, they remain in the resource role.
-For example, if a user was a member of a group, and was assigned to an access package that included group membership for that group as a resource role, and then that user's access package assignment was removed, the user would retain their group membership.
+If you want the users who had a resource role membership to also be assigned to the access package, you can [directly assign users](entitlement-management-access-package-assignments.md#directly-assign-a-user) to an access package using the Microsoft Entra admin center, or in bulk via Graph or PowerShell.
+The users you assign to the access package will then also receive access to the other resource roles in the access package.
+However, as those users who were in the resource role already have access prior to being added to the access package, when their access package assignment is removed, they will be removed from that resource role.

 ## Add resource roles